jeongkyun-oh/fabric-multihosts-setup/README.md

 ```

 ### Build a private network
-In the previous section, a new prepared image is created.
+In the previous section, a new prepared image was created.
 We need to launch 7 instances initiated by the image that we just created.
 In order to create instances, please do the following command.
 Note: it may require a few minutes to launch instances.
 ```
 $ ./1.create_instances.sh
 ```
-The instance needs to know each other IP address.
-The following command line will upload and set up `hosts` on each instance.
+The instance needs to know each other IP addresses.
+The following command line will upload and set up `hosts` on each instance to communicate with each other.
 ```
 $ ./2.init_instance.sh
 ```

-Prepare 7 tabs to enter into each instance and do the following command line on each tab.
-Note: `<num>` is from 0 to 6.
+Prepare 7 terminal tabs to enter into each instance and do the following command line on each tab.
+Note: `<num>` is from `0` to `6`.
-(0: peer0, 1: peer1, 2: peer2, 3: peer3, 4: orderer0, 5: kafka-zookeeper, 6: client)
+(`0`: peer0, `1`: peer1, `2`: peer2, `3`: peer3, `4`: orderer0, `5`: kafka-zookeeper, `6`: client)
-Note: the number specifies each tab number.
 ```
 $ ./login.sh <num>
 ```

 The `testnet` is installed with sudo mode.
-On each tab, do the following command line.
+On each terminal tab, do the following command lines.
 ```
 $ sudo -i
 $ cd /root/testnet/
 ```

-#### Run peer0, 1, 2, 3
+#### Run peer0, 1, 2, and 3
-First, we launch peer modules from tab 0 to 3.
-For example, do the following command for tab 0.
+First, we launch peer modules on `peer0`, `peer1`, `peer2` and `peer3`.
+For example, do the following command for `peer0`.
 ```
 $ ./script/runPeer0.sh
 ```
 #### Run orderer0
-Let's launch orderer0 as follows on tab 4.
+Let's launch orderer0 as follows for `orderer0`.
+In order to launch `orderer0`, a genesis block having a network configuration is needed.
+The following command lines will create the `genesis.block` and launch `orderer0` consecutively.
+Checkout the network configuration in `configtx.yaml`.
 ```
+$ ./script/createGenesisBlock.sh
 $ ./script/runOrderer0.sh
 ```